Investing

 FDI in Figures

 The Irish government actively promotes FDI and has had considerable success in attracting investment.
 One of Ireland’s many attractive features as an FDI destination is its favourable 12.5% corporate tax, the second-lowest in the European Union.
-Other reasons to invest in Ireland include the high quality and flexibility of the English-speaking workforce; the availability of a multilingual labour force; cooperative labor relations; political stability; and pro-business government policies and regulators.
+Other reasons to invest in Ireland include the high quality and flexibility of the English-speaking workforce; the availability of a multilingual labour force; cooperative labour relations; political stability; and pro-business government policies and regulators.
 Additional positive features include a transparent judicial system; extensive transportation links; and proximity to the United States and Europe.
 Conversely, Ireland faces challenges in its efforts to attract investment, including relatively high labour and operating costs, particularly in energy.
 Skilled labour shortages pose another obstacle, along with a slow and burdensome planning permit system and concerns about eurozone risk.
 Infrastructure deficiencies, such as those in transportation, affordable housing, energy, and broadband internet, also dampen its attractiveness.
 The Screening of Third Country Transactions Act 2023 (the "STCT Act") was enacted into law on October 31, 2023, ushering in a new investment screening framework in Ireland.
-Anticipated to become effective in Q2 of 2024, the regime will grant the Minister for Enterprise, Trade and Employment authority to examine, impose conditions on, and potentially block FDI transactions across various scenarios, contingent upon security and public order considerations.
+The act came into effect on 6 January 2025, granting the Minister for Enterprise, Trade and Employment authority to examine, impose conditions on, and potentially block FDI transactions across various scenarios, contingent upon security and public order considerations.
+Ireland’s good investment environment is confirmed by the fact that it ranks 22nd among the 132 economies on the Global Innovation Index 2023 and 3rd out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022